DamoM73/digital-solutions-text-v2/_sources/content/4_develop/7_data_flow_diagram.md

 ![DFD Step 5](./assets/dfd_step_5.png)

+### Step 6: Checking

+Now that the diagram is complete, check it against the DFD rules.
+You should be answering **yes** to all the following questions:

+- Does each process have at least one data flow in and one data flow out?
+- Does every data flow connect to at least one process?
+- Does every entity connect to at least one process via a dataflow?
+- Do all data flows only flow in one direction?
+- Do all data flow labels describe information (nouns)?
+- Are all processes numbered by their level?
+- Do all process labels describe actions (verbs)?
+- Do all data sources and data store labels describe things (nouns)?

 ### Record in project

 All levels of your final DFD will be included in your project documentation.